 Ultrasound: Ultrasound is produced by introducing a sound wave to the structures immediately beneath the skin.
 Much the same as whales and dolphins use echolocation, the soundwave produces an image of the structures beneath the skin.
 This image assists in identifying breaks in normal tissues and or swelling in the affected area.
 This works best for soft tissues such as ligaments and tendons, but is not as accurate as other forms of images.
 Ultrasound is often appropriate because it is a cheaper alternative to MRI.

 As scary as ionising radiation sounds, the human body is exposed constantly to background ionising radiation in everyday life.
-Radiation is present in the air, in foods and in aeroplane travel, it is impossible to escape all forms of ionisating radiatrion in everyday life.
-Between cosmic radiation from space (UV light to Gamma Rays) and naturally occurring radiation in the environment (Radon Gas, Potassium-40 and uranium) we are exposed to the equivalent of 75 chest X-Rays per year (1.5mSv).
+Radiation is present in the air, in foods and in aeroplane travel, it is impossible to escape all forms of ionising radiation in everyday life.
+Between cosmic radiation from space (UV light to gamma rays) and naturally occurring radiation in the environment (Radon Gas, Potassium-40 and uranium) we are exposed to the equivalent of 75 chest X-rays per year (1.5mSv).
 The safe dose of exposure is suggested to be up to 10 mSv per year in humans.

 The take home message is that just because it shows up on MRI or X-ray doesn’t mean that this is the cause of your pain.
 Firstly your subjective and movement assessment must add up to the imaging result and most importantly it must be stopping you from performing normally!